MrOlm/inStrain/docs/overview.rst

 What are inStrain's computational requirements?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The two computational resources to consider when running inStrain are the number of processes given (``-p``) and the amount of RAM on the computer (usually not adjustable unless using cloud-based computing).
 Using inStrain v1.3.3, running inStrain on a .bam file of moderate size (1 Gbp of less) will generally take less than an hour with 6 cores, and use about 8Gb of RAM.
 InStrain is designed to handle large .bam files as well.
 Running a huge .bam file (30 Gbp) with 32 cores, for example, will take ~2 hours and use about 128Gb of RAM.
 The more processes you give inStrain the longer it will run, but also the more RAM it will use.
-See :doc:'important_concepts` for information on reducing compute requirements.
+See :doc:`important_concepts` for information on reducing compute requirements.

 What mapping software can be used to generate .bam files for inStrain?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++